breadcat/blog.minskio.co.uk/content/quotes.md

 >I suppose he meant well, but then so did Hitler <!-- Spike Milligan -->

 >I think he took his wallet <!-- back to the future -->

+>I want to be cremated, and I want my ashes blown in Uri Geller's eyes <!-- James Randi -->

 >I would rather starve than eat your bread <!-- pearl jam corduroy -->